chibenwa/cassandra-snapshot-tools/README.md

         Note: You need at least to pass as a parameter a keyspace or a table to backup!

+#### swiftDataSchemaRestore

+    Usage: ./swiftDataSchemaRestore.sh -h
+           ./swiftDataSchemaRestore.sh -b <bucket_name> [-k <keyspace_name> ...]
+        -h,--help                                 Print usage and exit
+        -a,--address <ip_address>                 REQUIRED: The ip address of the cassandra node to load data into -b,--bucket <bucket_name>                 REQUIRED: The bucket name where the snapshot is stored on swift -k,--keyspace <keyspace_name>             The keyspace where to restore the data (can restore multiple keyspaces)

+        Note: You need at least to pass as a parameter a keyspace load schema and data!

 ### Basic Examples

 1. Backup, clear then restore locally: